 The module architecture is shown in Figure~\ref{fig:mixing}.
 It takes the last two encoder blocks $[\mathcal{E}_{5}, \mathcal{E}_{4}]$ and passes them through a 3x3 convolution.
 We then concatenate the other encoder blocks with the image saliency and temporal saliency maps passing through 3x3 convolution, ReLU, and linear upsampling to keep the spatial dimensions consistent.
+We add the static and temporal saliency maps to the encoded image features at each block to prevent the information in these maps from vanishing.
 In the last step, we only add the saliency maps to output a final refined saliency map $\mathcal{S}_{R}$.
+The final design of the module (i.e., combining E4 and E5) is based on empirical performance.
 This module eliminates the need for optimizing a weight parameter between the spatial and temporal maps.
 It can also modulate the maps within the spatial range of convolutions, which allows the selection of different regions from different maps.